yeabat8tcap/ai-dependency-manager/docs/future-enhancements/api-server-architecture.md

 - [ ] Add security hardening
 - [ ] Build client SDKs and examples

-This API server architecture provides a robust, scalable foundation for remote access to the AI Dependency Manager functionality.
+This API server architecture provides a robust, scalable foundation for remote access to the Superintelligence Dependency Manager functionality.